MissVeronica/hCaptcha-addon-for-Ultimate-Member-plugin/README.md

 Install by adding this code to your child theme functions file.

-Create your child theme with the "Child Theme Configurator" plugin
+Create your child theme with the "Child Theme Configurator" plugin.

 Free version ( Publisher account ) of the hCaptcha plugin remote functions being used for testing.